anuushka/1yrAlgorithm/README.md

 # 1yrAlgorithm
-1st semester I learned
+1st semester I learned from ITMO students.
+Code literacy and logic.

-2nd semester I started to understand and imagine graph theory was my favorite subject 🤓
+2nd semester I started to understand the algorithm.

+Graph theory was my favorite subject in the second semester 🤓